lukkesreysandeur/tp/docs/UserGuide.md

 {: #delstf}

 This removes the staff from the system as specified by `ID_NUMBER`.
-The staff must currently exist for this command to be successfully executed.
 This will remove the staff from his or her assigned ward as well.

 **Format: `delstf id/ID_NUMBER`**